About the Book:

 In chapter 17, the story is dated August 3 and it talks about the last chill in the weather was past and more flowers were blooming and Hannah loved the tulips and daffodils and pointed out a patch of pink daffodils………August and daffodils and tulips don’t particularly go together.
 Hopefully it was a proofreading error that just got missed!

 Shelley Shepard Gray is a New York Times and USA Today bestselling author, a finalist for the American Christian Fiction Writers prestigious Carol Award, and a two-time HOLT Medallion winner.
 She lives in southern Ohio, where she writes full-time, bakes too much, and can often be found walking her dachshunds on her town’s bike trail.

-Disclosure: I received a copy of this book in order to provide a review.
+Disclosure~I was given a free copy of this book in order to provide a review.
 All opinions are my own.